jperez846/full-stack-starter/README.md

 - Provision a Postgres database, deploy the web service to Render by linking your GitHub repo, set `POSTGRES_URL` env variable.

-- The build command in Render.com should be `./scripts/build.sh`
+- The build command in Render should be `./scripts/build.sh`